Table of Contents[Hide][Show]

 Instructions

-- Add apple cider vinegar, mustard, lemon juice, garlic, Worcestershire sauce, and anchovy paste and Parmesan cheese if using, and blend until creamy.
+- Add apple cider vinegar, mustard, lemon juice, garlic cloves, Worcestershire sauce, anchovy paste, and Parmesan cheese if using, and mix until creamy.

-- Slowly add olive oil, whisking or blending constantly on low speed until incorporated.
+- Slowly add olive oil, whisking or blending constantly on low speed to emulsify until incorporated.

 - Season to taste.